beejjorgensen/bgnet/src/bgnet.md

 recv(s, &d, sizeof d, 0);  /* DANGER--non-portable! */
 ```

-Fast, simple—what's not to like?
+Fast, simple---what's not to like?
 Well, it turns out that not all architectures
 represent a `double` (or `int` for that matter) with the same bit representation
 or even the same byte ordering!
 The code is decidedly non-portable.
-(Hey—maybe
+(Hey---maybe
 you don't need portability, in which case this is nice and fast.)

 When packing integer types, we've already seen how the